troglobit/inadyn/README.md

 * <http://giradns.com>
 * <https://www.duiadns.net>

-Inadyn supports HTTPS for DDNS providers that support this, which you must check yourself.
+In-A-Dyn supports HTTPS for DDNS providers that support this, which you must check yourself.
 So far DynDNS, FreeDNS, nsupdate.info, and Loopia have been verified to support HTTPS.